Currently unavailable: for regular students

 Degree: Economics (Bachelors) - Durham University

-I'm Alex, a Durham University graduate, with a 2:1 honours in Economics.
+I'm Alex, a trainee accoutant.
+I graduated from Durham University with a 2:1 honours in Economics.

 I tutor Economics at all levels, specialising in, but not limited to, the AQA Economics A-Level qualification.